dotansimha/graphql-code-generator/website/docs/getting-started/lifecycle-hooks.md

 ### `afterStart`

-Trigged with no arguments, when the codegen starts (after the `codegen.yml` has beed readed and parsed).
+Triggered with no arguments, when the codegen starts (after the `codegen.yml` has beed parsed).

 ### `onWatchTriggered`